apache/druid/docs/querying/sql-translation.md

 Druid translates SQL statements into its [native JSON-based query language](querying.md).
 In general, the slight overhead of translating SQL on the Broker is the only minor performance penalty to using Druid SQL compared to native queries.

-This topic in includes best practices and tools to help you achieve good performance and minimize the impact of translation.
+This topic includes best practices and tools to help you achieve good performance and minimize the impact of translation.

 ## Best practices